-Confirm rules: Click to activate the pending rules.

-Active rules: An overview of the rules you are currently running on the device.

-U : Click to delete an active rule.

-S: Click to delete all rules, both pending and active.
+Confirm rules: Click to activate the pe nding rules.Active rules: An overview of the rules you are currently running on the device. ហ៊ា : Click to delete all rules, both pending and active. : Click to delete an active rule. • Click to delete all rules, both pending and active.